Bypass navigation bar

 The building is the only facility in the North Texas area and one of the few in the country to have been built specifically for an EMS training program.
 Specific components include:

-Brookhaven College’s Continuing Education Divison also offers noncredit classes in emergency medical skills certifications for EMTs, paramedics, physicians, nurses and other allied medical personnel, as well as the National Registry Exam for EMTs.
+Brookhaven College’s Continuing Education Division also offers noncredit classes in emergency medical skills certifications for EMTs, paramedics, physicians, nurses and other allied medical personnel, as well as the National Registry Exam for EMTs.